Mobile Apps

 Custom URI schemes were the original form of deep linking for mobile apps.
 They are like creating a “private internet” for your app, with links that look like myapp://path/to/content.
 The advantage of custom URI schemes is they are easy to set up and most apps already have one.
 The disadvantage is a user’s device only knows about this “private internet” if the corresponding app is already installed, and there is no graceful fallback option by default.

-The workaround approach to deep linking with URI schemes involves using a traditional http:// link to launch a web browser.
-This link contains a JavaScript redirect to a custom URI scheme, which is executed by the web browser to launch the app.
-If the redirect attempt fails because the app is not installed, the JavaScript then takes the user to the App Store or Play Store.
+This link uses a JavaScript redirect to a custom URI scheme, and the web browser executes it to launch the app.
+If the app is not installed and the redirect attempt fails, the JavaScript redirects the user to the App Store or Play Store.

 This is still the primary approach to deep linking on Android, but Apple began blocking this approach on iOS in 2015 with the release of Universal Links.